stefaniarincu/Face-Detection-and-Recognition/README.md

 To save the results in **.npy** files, the following paths from `Parameters.py` are used:
 - **self.dir_sol_task1_folder** (line 20 - comment it out and uncomment line 23 if you want to run for validation)
 - **self.dir_sol_task2_folder** (line 21 - comment it out and uncomment line 24 if you want to run for validation)

+To test the performances of the model, there is a script named `evalueaza_solutie.py` located in the [`evaluare/cod_evaluare`](evaluare/cod_evaluare) folder.
+This script compares the results presented in [`evaluare/fisiere_solutie/332_Rincu_Stefania`](evaluare/fisiere_solutie/332_Rincu_Stefania) with the ground truth provided with the datasets.
+For the test dataset, the ground truth files can be found in [`data/testare/ground-truth-test`](data/testare/ground-truth-test) and for validation in [`data/validare/ground-truth-validare`](data/validare/ground-truth-validare).
+These paths can be modified at lines 174 and 175 in `evalueaza_solutie.py`.